 Football: Bayern win eighth straight Bundesliga title

-BERLIN: Bayern Munich secured an eighth straight Bundesliga title on Tuesday (Jun 16) as Robert Lewandowski's first-half strike proved enough for a nervy 1-0 win at Werder Bremen.
+BERLIN: Bayern Munich secured an eighth straight Bundesliga title on Tuesday (Jun 16) as Robert Lewandowski's first-half volley saw them claim a 1-0 win at Werder Bremen.

-Hansi Flick's Bavarian giants went into the game seven points clear of second-placed Borussia Dortmund, who have three matches remaining, and extended that gap to an unassailable 10-point advantage.

-It is Bayern's 30th German top-flight title in total and they remain on course to win the treble.
+The Bavarian giants were confirmed German champions for the 30th time in the club's proud history to maintain their iron-grip on the Bundesliga shield in recent years.

+Lewandowski struck two minutes before the break with a brilliant chest and low strike, but Bayern had to endure a nervy final 11 minutes after teenage left-back Alphonso Davies was sent off for a second yellow card.

+Head coach Hansi Flick landed the Bundesliga title in his first season in charge having stepped in when Niko Kovac was sacked last November.

+Even the coronavirus lockdown could not stop Bayern's momentum, with the champions winning eight consecutive games in all competitions since the resumption of German football last month.

-They face Bayer Leverkusen on Jul 4 in the German Cup final and also hold a 3-0 first-leg lead over Chelsea in the Champions League last 16.
+Flick, assistant coach when Germany won the 2014 World Cup, could land the treble as Bayern face Bayer Leverkusen in the German Cup final on July 4 and hold a 3-0 first-leg lead over Chelsea in the Champions League last 16.

-The win at the Weserstadion was Bayern's eighth consecutive victory in all competitions since the German season restarted last month following the coronavirus lockdown.

-Lewandowski scored his 31st league goal of the campaign shortly before half-time, but Bayern had to withstand a period of sustained late pressure after left-back Alphonso Davies was sent off with 11 minutes left.
+The home defeat means Bremen, who are three points from guaranteed safety with two games left, badly need a result at fellow strugglers Mainz this Saturday or against Cologne at home on the final day of the season.

+This was Bayern's 13th straight win in Bremen, but Florian Kohfeldt's hosts worked tirelessly.

 German Bundesliga results: